 Pilgrim Paths In Latin Lands by Dom Bede Camm

 London: Macdonald & Evans, 1923.
 First edition, first impression.
-278 pages.
+278pp.
 Illustrated by Joseph Pike with fifty-five plates in monochrome of the various monasteries visited on the author's travels.
-Dust jacket shows light wear and slightly grubby, cook is near-fine.
+Light-wear to jacket, corners rubbed, a very good copy.

 An illustrated travelogue detailing visiting monasteries across Europe and Western Asia.
 Specifically, exploring monastic dwellings and towns across Italy, France, Jerusalem and Bethlehem.